Princesseuh/princesseuh.dev/content/2016-11-30-new-website.md

 I then stumbled upon Grav.
 To be honest..
 I didn't really gave it a chance but checking it out I was quickly confused by how pages and templates worked.
 I'm sure it's great though!

 Obviously, there was no reason to limit myself to PHP.
-I've certainly 'grown up' in programming languages since my first websites and certainly would be able to use Python, Javascript (Node.js) etc. Python in particular is one of my favorite languages so hey, let's look that way!
+I've certainly 'grown up' in programming languages since my first websites and certainly would be able to use Python, JavaScript (Node.js) etc. Python in particular is one of my favorite languages so hey, let's look that way!

 There's quite a lot of static site generators and blogging softwares in Python but [Pelican](http://blog.getpelican.com/) seemed to be the most popular and it actually..
 Did fit my needs pretty nicely!